 A passing place isn’t an overnight stop for campervans.

-If you don’t heed the last three then you are a dick and will end up with a sheep’s head in your boot.
+If you don’t heed the last three then you are a dick and will end up with a sheep’s head hidden in your vehicle.

 Sheep have right of way.

 Passing places with a diamond shaped sign are cooler than ones with a square sign.

 The Elgol bus has priority over everybody.